-The Onsager algebra is all that is needed to implement the pivot procedure.
-Thus any Hamiltonians giving rise to this algebra satisfy the same pivot relations.
-A beautiful such set of spin chain models occurs in $\mathbb{Z}_N$-invariant clock chains \cite{vonGehlen84,Davies90,Ahn90}.
+A beautiful presentation of the Onsager algebra is provided by a set of $\mathbb{Z}_N$-invariant clock chains \cite{vonGehlen84,Davies90,Ahn90}.
 Namely, the ``superintegrable chiral Potts'' chain \cite{Au-Yang87} also can be split into two pieces that generate the identical algebra.
 For $N$\,$>$\,2 the algebra is not sufficient to solve the model, but it can be used to construct a sequence of commuting charges.
 These charges indicate the chain with periodic boundary conditions is integrable.

-In this paper, we exploit this connection to apply the pivot procedure to this family of Onsager-integrable clock Hamiltonians.
+In this paper, we exploit the connection between pivoting and the Onsager algebra to apply the pivot procedure to this family of Onsager-integrable clock Hamiltonians.
 The resulting Hamiltonians are related by both pivoting and Kramers-Wannier duality, as illustrated in Fig.~\ref{fig:pivot}.
 We show that the global symmetry for a given $N$ is the dihedral group $D_{2N}$, arising from the $\mathbb{Z}_N$ clock symmetry along with an anti-unitary CPT symmetry.

 One key consequence of the pivot procedure is that non-trivial models (for example with symmetry fractionalisation) can arise by unitarily transforming from models with easy-to-understand behaviour.
 For example, taking $A_0$ to be the Hamiltonian yields a trivial paramagnet, while taking $A_1$ induces spontaneous symmetry breaking.
 The Hamiltonian $A_2$ is generated by pivoting $A_0$ with $A_1$.
-For $N$\,=\,2 these correspond to the familiar Ising paramagnet and ferromagnet respectively. while $A_2$ is the cluster Hamiltonian with SPT order (see \cref{eq:Cluster} below).
+For $N$\,=\,2 these correspond to the familiar Ising paramagnet and ferromagnet respectively, while $A_2$ is the cluster Hamiltonian with SPT order (see \cref{eq:Cluster} below).

 One of the main results of this paper is a demonstration that for any even $N$, $A_2$ describes an SPT phase.
 For odd $N$, it describes a ``representation SPT'' (RSPT)~\cite{O'Brien20}, similar to what occurs in even-spin Haldane phases \cite{Pollmann12}.
 RSPTs do not enjoy the same topological protection as SPTs, but nevertheless have some similar phenomenology \cite{Verresen24}.